 The Muck Boot Chore did consistently well in all our tests, and though it was not a standout best in any one category, this was enough to put it in the top echelon of performance boots.
 We were impressed by its warmth, traction, ease of use, and general protectiveness.
 However, its success comes at a cost - these are a clunky pair of boots, which aren't great for strolling around town on a drizzly Sunday.
 These boots are at their best if your "chores" involve piles of mud and filth, and we've worked on cattle farms where we would have loved to have them.
 But now that we're boring city people, they're probably too much for us.

 With a shaft height of 15.5", the Chore boots aren't the top height of the test group, but they're more than high enough for most uses.
 They also don't have the same constricting top collar as the Arctic Sport, but this makes them a lot easier to get on and off.
-However, the Chore boot is several inches more water resistant than the Bogs Ultra Classic High due to its lack of hole handles.

 We felt good going fly-fishing in a mountain stream in these boots, and while some water splashed in (when we got too excited about sighting a tremendous trout and followed it into deeper water), they were insulated enough to keep us warm even when our feet got a bit wet.